operasoftware/devopera/src/blog/_posts/2015-11-19-progressive-web-apps-future.md

 license: cc-by-3.0
 ---

 The two-day Chrome Dev Summit at Google’s headquarters in Mountain View is a wrap!
 Vadim and I had a great time attending the summit, and this year, I even had the pleasure to share the stage with Alex Russell (thank you!) to speak about Progressive Web Apps, and specifically web manifests, which we’ve [recently shipped](https://dev.opera.com/articles/installable-web-apps/) support for in Opera for Android.
+(Since this was first published, [Firefox announced plans](https://blog.mozilla.org/futurereleases/2015/11/17/extending-the-webs-capabilities-in-firefox-and-beyond/) to support Progressive Web Apps, too!)

 You can check out the full video of our talk below: